JCMexplains/writing-for-success-2023/textbook.md

 one sentence but shorter than the length of an entire double-spaced page.

-**Write one paragraph at a time and then stop.** As long as you complete the assignment on time, you may choose how many paragraphs you complete in one sitting.
+**Write one paragraph at a time and then stop**.
+As long as you complete the assignment on time, you may choose how many paragraphs you complete in one sitting.
 Pace yourself.
 On the other hand, try not to procrastinate.
 Writers should always meet their deadlines.

-**Take short breaks to refresh your mind.** This tip might be most useful if you are writing a multi-page report or essay.
+**Take short breaks to refresh your mind**.
+This tip might be most useful if you are writing a multi-page report or essay.
 Still, if you are antsy or cannot concentrate, take a break to let your mind rest.
 But do not let breaks extend too long.
 If you spend too much time away from